- Improve the performance of the network without removing your older router

 The Linksys Smart Wi-Fi Router will automatically change its IP address to the 10.X.X.X network.
 You can view this by accessing your command prompt.
-To know more on how to check your router's IP address using the command prompt, click here.

 You can now proceed with securing your Linksys Smart Wi-Fi Router’s wireless network.
 For instructions, click here.

 QUICK TIP: If you have manually changed the IP address of your Linksys router, it will perform its auto detect and automatically change the IP address to the 10.X.X.X network once it has been reset.

 Your router has the capability to connect multiple devices in the network such as smartphones, tablets, game consoles and printers.
 If you have a large house with devices that require top wireless speeds and a wide range, you can also extend the range of your wireless network by using other networking devices from Linksys like the Powerline adapters.

 Cascading (Connecting) a Linksys router to another router (Video)